Canada

 Canadian Winter That I Love

-And I didn't mind at all as I could take my time enjoying what meteorologists call a 'snow storm' when they put a large red warning sign on a website with weather forecast.
+And I didn't mind at all as I could take my time enjoying what meteorologists call a 'snowstorm' when they put a large red warning sign on a website with the weather forecast.

 8 km / 5 miles - this is how much we accomplished on that day.
 Under ideal winter conditions, the park maintains over 25 km of ski trails with difficulty levels from novice to advanced, but it does not matter with fresh snow as your skis will most certainly get stuck regardless of the slope grade.

-Fir and pine trees dressed in snow and a sound of snow flakes touching your coat were priceless and served a good reason to go to the park.
+Fir and pine trees dressed in snow and the sound of snowflakes touching your coat were priceless and served as a good reason to go to the park.

-But cross country skiing and snowshoeing (yes, the park has a plenty of trails and rentals too) weren't the only attraction at Wye Marsh Wildlife Centre.
-In late 1980s, the park began reintroduction of Trumpeter swans that lived there 200 years ago and were almost extinct due to overhunting.
+But cross-country skiing and snowshoeing (yes, the park has plenty of trails and rentals too) weren't the only attractions at Wye Marsh Wildlife Centre.
+In the late 1980s, the park began the reintroduction of Trumpeter swans that lived there 200 years ago and were almost extinct due to overhunting.
 Now up to 60 swans enjoy living at Wye River Valley, their historical habitat.

-Although Trumpeter swans can be spotted at the park year around, the best time to see them up close is during winter months.
-A nice bonus for those who come to the park for cross country skiing and snowshoeing.
+Although Trumpeter swans can be spotted at the park year-round, the best time to see them up close is during the winter months.
+A nice bonus for those who come to the park for cross-country skiing and snowshoeing.
 Guess why are they called 'trumpeter swans' or find out by yourself at the park!

 When to go for skiing